AOEpeople/EasyDeploy/README.rst

 Of course this won't be a typical deployment script - but gives some idea.
 EasyDeploy has another class "DeployService".
-The purpose of this class is to trigger a deploymentprocess following this steps:
+The purpose of this class is to trigger a deployment process following this steps:

 * A Package is downloaded from a given path (see below for the supported syntax) to a given deliver folder on the server.
-Therefore a subfolder with the given releasename is created in the delivery folder.
+Therefore a subfolder with the given release name is created in the delivery folder.
 * The package is unpacked
 * An InstallationStrategy is triggered to Install this package.
 This InstallStrategy can read all the relevant properties from the DeployService - like the name of the environment, targetpath for the installation...